eleetyson/mimeme/README.md

 This single-page app is a searchable index of popular memes and the unusual stories behind them.
 You can see it at <> and watch a quick demo of it [here]().

 ### Credit
 On the backend, Mimeme is a Rails API with a Postgres database.
-The frontend is written in JavaScript and Bootstrap.
+Its frontend is built with JavaScript and Bootstrap.
 Though all API calls are made via asynchronous fetch requests, I used [MiniSearch](https://github.com/lucaong/minisearch) to implement a client-side search feature.
 Huge shoutout to Luca Ongaro for his thoughtful documentation and ongoing maintenance of MiniSearch.